-Attendance / Absence Intervention Overall 2 1 st Attendance Warning - Under 80% Attendance Attendance drops below 80% (excluding approved absences) 2 The student is notified that they have absent twice for the module.
+Attendance / Trigger Absence Intervention Overall Attendance drops below 80% (excluding approved absences) 2.5 1 51 Attendance Warning - Under 80% Attendance notice The student is notified that they have absent twice for the module.
 Attendance under 80% is recorded in the student's personal file at Student Management System.
-1 st Warning Letter sent to student.
-The student is encouraged to speak to the Student Support / Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working day with supporting documents to GSTM.
-Overall Attendance drops below 75% (excluding approved 3 2 nd Attendance Warning - Under 75% Attendance notice The student is notified in a warning letter (via email) - Second Warning Letter - that they have failed to meet the School's minimum attendance requirement. absences) Students must achieve a 75% attendance to be eligible to sit for exam.
+61 Warning Letter sent to student.
+The student is encouraged to speak to the Student Support / Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working day with supporting documents to GSTM before or on the same day of the lesson is commence.
+Overall Attendance drops below 75% (excluding approved absences) 3 2nd Attendance Warning - Under 75% Attendance notice The student is notified in a warning letter (via email) - Second Warning Letter - that they have failed to meet the School's minimum attendance requirement.
+Students must achieve a 75% attendance to be eligible to sit for exam.
 Attendance under 75% is recorded in the student's personal file at Student Management System and may affect the outcome of any academic appeal the student may lodge in the future.
 Students who are on Conditional Academic Status whose attendance drops below 75% are deemed to be in breach of the attendance condition of their enrolment which may affect any future enrolment.
-2 nd Warning Letter sent to student - not eligible to sit for exam.
-The student is encouraged to speak to the Student Support/ Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working days with supporting documents to GSTM.
-Overall Attendance drops below 70% or Student has missed all classes in the 3.5 The student is notified in a letter (via email) - the Final Warning Letter - that attendance is below the School's minimum attendance requirement.
-Attendance below 70% are deemed in breach of attendance requirement and recorded in the student personal file at Student Management System. previous 3 weeks Final Warning Letter sent to student.
+2nd Warning Letter sent to student - not eligible to sit for exam.
+The student is encouraged to speak to the Student Support/ Services staff about reasons for class absences and must complete the Explained Absence Form within 5 working days with supporting documents to GSTM before or on the same day of the lesson is commence.
+Overall Attendance drops below 70% or Student has missed all classes in the previous 3 weeks 4 The student is notified in a letter (via email) - the Final Warning Letter - that attendance is below the School's minimum attendance requirement.
+Attendance below 70% are deemed in breach of attendance requirement and recorded in the student personal file at Student Management System.
+Final Warning Letter sent to student.
 The Student Support/Services Staff will make contact with student to ensure that there are no welfare concerns.
-The student will be requested to make an appointment with Student Support and Service Staff within 3 working days.
+The student Will be requested to make an appointment with Student Support and Service Staff within 3 working days.
 Failure to make appointment within 3 working days, and/or further absences will subject to disciplinary action up to and including termination of student status.
-Overall attendance drops below 65% 4 A Student Support/Services Staff will make direct contact with the student to ensure that there are no welfare concerns.
+Overall attendance drops below 65% 4.5 A Student Support/Services Staff will make direct contact with the student to ensure that there are no welfare concerns.
 The student must attend an interview with a Student Support and Services Staff and complete Withdrawal Form.
 The withdrawal form will be submitted to University Partner.
 A Termination Letter sent to Student.
-Termination student status is recorded in the student personal file at Student Management System.
+Termination student status is recorded in the student personal file at Student Management System. t respond to the request to meet a Student